Skip to main content

 State receiver interface on Bor

-receiver contract on Bor chain must implement following interface.
+The target contract on Bor must implement the following interface:

 // IStateReceiver represents interface to receive state